FeralAI/xiao_socd_cleaner/README.md

 ## Further Optimizations

 A bulk of the gains to be had are already done, mostly around pin and register access.
-There are still a few more "micro" optimizations to be had with the sketch and prototype:
+There are still a few more minor optimizations to be had with the sketch and prototype:

 * Use a faster photo/optocoupler, one that switches in the range of nanoseconds instead of microseconds
 * Evaluate SOCD logic for optimizations (flip boolean logic, bitwise operations, etc.)

+## TODOs

+* Document pin mappings in README
+* Build circuit diagram(s)
+* Add more accurate timing method in DEBUG mode

 ## Resources